1819 Singapore Treaty: Disputes

-Not long after the signing of the treaty, both Sultan Hussein and Temenggong Abdul Rahman sent letters to Bugis Viceroy Raja Jaafar and the Dutch about them having been forced to enter into the treaty.
+Not long after the signing of the treaty, both Sultan Hussein and Temenggong Abdul Rahman sent letters to Yang di-Pertuan Muda of Riau Raja Ja'afar and the Dutch about them having been forced to enter into the treaty.
 It was also said that Sultan Hussein had been pressured into accepting the sultanship.

-But less than a month, on 1 March 1819, the UK demanded Temengung Abdul Rahman and Sultan Hussein to sign a statement saying they gave their consent to the British to start a trading post there.
-Temengung Abdul Rahman also told Britain that he had made the complaint to try to prevent retaliation from the Dutch.
+But less than a month, on 1 March 1819, the UK demanded Temenggong Abdul Rahman and Sultan Hussein to sign a statement saying they gave their consent to the British to start a trading post there.
+Temenggong Abdul Rahman also told Britain that he had made the complaint to try to prevent retaliation from the Dutch.

 Commemoration for major anniversaries

 The Singapore government has organised different commemorative activities to mark major anniversaries of Singapore's modern foundation.
 The last one was in 2019 for the bicentennial.